redpanda-data/redpanda/docs/www/mirromaker2-migration.md

 ## Run MirrorMaker to start replication

-To start MirrorMaker from the `kafka_2.12-2.8.0/bin/` directory, run:
+To start MirrorMaker in the `kafka_2.12-2.8.0/bin/` directory, run:

 ```
 cd kafka_2.12-2.8.0/ && \
 ./bin/connect-mirror-maker.sh  ./config/mm2.properties
 ```

-With this command, MirrorMaker will consume all topics from `redpanda1` and will replicated them into redpanda2.
-MirrorMaker will add a prefix to the topic names of `redpanda1` for the topics replicated in `redpanda2`.
+With this command, MirrorMaker consumes all topics from the redpanda1 cluster and replicates them into the redpanda2 cluster.

-## Caveats
+MirrorMaker adds the prefix `redpanda1` to the names of replicated topics.

-MirrorMaker relies upon `__consumer_offsets` to replicate consumer offsets between clusters.
-This is currently not supported in Redpanda, and you can follow along the progress of this issue here: https://github.com/vectorizedio/redpanda/issues/1752
+> **_Note:_** MirrorMaker uses the `__consumer_offsets` to replicate consumer offsets between clusters.
+This is currently not supported in Redpanda, but you can follow the progress of this issue at: https://github.com/vectorizedio/redpanda/issues/1752

+## Stop MirrorMaker

+To stop the MirrorMaker process, use `top` to find its process ID and then run: `kill <MirrorMaker pid>`